docker/docs/engine/swarm/manage-nodes.md

 management.
 * `Leader` means the node is the primary manager node that makes all swarm management and orchestration decisions for the swarm.
-* `Reachable` means the node is a manager node is participating in the Raft consensus.
+* `Reachable` means the node is a manager node participating in the Raft consensus.
 If the leader node becomes unavailable, the node is eligible for election as the new leader.
 * `Unavailable` means the node is a manager that is not able to communicate with